High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 High-risk car insurance — also called non-standard auto insurance — is a specialized category of coverage designed for drivers that insurers consider more likely to file claims.
 There is no single universal definition of "high-risk," and different companies set their own thresholds.
 However, the label generally applies when your driving record, personal history, or vehicle type suggests an elevated probability of accidents or costly claims.

 Most major insurers either charge significantly higher premiums for high-risk drivers or decline to cover them altogether.
 That's where non-standard carriers step in.
 Understanding where you stand can help you make smarter decisions about your coverage and your path back to affordable rates.
+For a deeper look at the non-standard market, see our guide on non-standard auto insurance.

 Am I a High-Risk Driver?